Verilator Visual Simulator Architecture

 When I was working on the FPGAScope project, I created this Verilator-based visual simulation tool to connect RTL hardware description with real-time interactive visualization.
 The system demonstrates how modern HDL simulation can integrate with SDL2 graphics to create responsive, dual-display visual testbenches for complex digital designs.
 These include PS/2 keyboard interfaces, VGA display controllers, and inter-FPGA communication protocols.
 The architecture highlights the power of cycle-accurate simulation combined with immediate visual feedback, speeding up the hardware development cycle from weeks to hours.

-Early Development: FPGAScope Prototyping
+Early Development in FPGAScope Prototyping

 Architectural Overview